Here's an oldie, but a goodie. Click here to listen to the podcast with Jon Bergmann.

 Sunday, January 17, 2016

 I am so excited!
-My wonderful administrative team was awarding two $1,000 grants for a class makeover.
+My wonderful administrative team announced they were going to award two $1,000 grants for a class makeover.
 I applied and I won!
 What did I win?
 Only something I have wanted for almost 5 years . . . a class set of Wittfitt Stability balls.
-There is lots of research to support using stability balls in the classroom; especially for students with attention related challenges.
+There is lots of research to support using stability balls in the classroom; especially for students with attention-related challenges.
 Click here and here to read more.

 There are 3 main reasons for using stability balls and incorporating movement into your classroom: